wp-plugins/formidable/readme.txt

 A. Try the following steps:

    1. Double check to make sure your email address is present and correct under “Advanced Form Options” at the bottom of your form editor page
+   2. Make sure you are receiving other emails from your site (ie comment notifications, forgot password...)
-   2. Check your SPAM box
+   3. Check your SPAM box
-   3. Try a different email address.
+   4. Try a different email address.
-   4. Install WP Mail SMPT or another similar plugin
+   5. Install WP Mail SMPT or another similar plugin and configure the SMTP settings
-   5. If none of these steps fix the problem, let me know and I’ll try to help you find the bottleneck.
+   6. If none of these steps fix the problem, let me know and I’ll try to help you find the bottleneck.

 = Q. How do I make a field required? =